cbsingh1/cbsingh1/README.md

 ### Hi there 👋

-I'm ChandraBhan Singh
-Business Analyst
-Kuala Lumpur
+I'm ChandraBhan Singh, Business Analyst, Kuala Lumpur

 **Summary**
 6+ years of experience in Telecom domain.
 Areas of expertise